DennisRippinger/fakegen/README.md

 Debugging a test with random strings and numbers can be difficult because they contain no human-comprehensible semantic.
 A `surname` string with a value `3_fGu8C` can be confusing.
-And a Fakegen cannot infer the semantic of the domain model.
+And Fakegen cannot infer the semantic of the domain model.

 Therefore Fakegen understands a `DomainConfiguration` class.
 They are intended to be built once for your project and referenced by the TestDataFiller instance.